Using Client Feedback in Therapy

 - The Heart and Soul of Change, Second Edition: Delivering What Works in Therapy

 Edited by Barry L. Duncan, Scott D. Miller, Bruce E. Wampold, and Mark A. Hubble

-- Helping Skills: Facilitating Exploration, Insight, and Action, Third Edition
+- Helping Skills: Facilitating Exploration, Insight, and Action, Fourth Edition

 Clara E. Hill